 - (a) "Added substances" means ingredients that are necessary to compound a preparation but are not intended or expected to cause a pharmacologic response if administered alone in the amount or concentration contained in a single dose of the compounded preparation.
-The term is used synonymously with the term's inactive ingredients, excipients, and pharmaceutical ingredients. - (b) "Component" means any ingredient used in the compounding of a preparation, including any active ingredient, added substance, or conventionally manufactured product. - (c) "Designated person" means a pharmacist identified as assigned, responsible, and accountable for the performance and operation of the radiopharmaceutical processing facility and for personnel who prepare, compound, dispense, and repackage radiopharmaceuticals. - (d) "Processing," "processed" or "processing activity" means the preparation, compounding, repackaging, or dispensing of a radiopharmaceutical.
+The term is used synonymously with the term's inactive ingredients, excipients, and pharmaceutical ingredients. - (b) "Component" means any ingredient used in the compounding of a preparation, including any active ingredient, added substance, or conventionally manufactured product. - (c) "Designated person" means a pharmacist identified as assigned, responsible, and accountable for the performance and operation of the radiopharmaceutical processing facility and for personnel who prepare, compound, dispense, and repackage radiopharmaceuticals.
+Nothing in this definition prohibits the PIC from also serving as the designated person. - (d) "Processing," "processed," or "processing activity" means the preparation, compounding, repackaging, or dispensing of a radiopharmaceutical.